Skip advert

 Audi Q6 e-tron models, specs and alternatives

-The Audi Q6 e-tron is billed as the German manufacturer’s mid-size electric SUV, but it feels larger and posher than the class average and costs from just under £70k in entry-level trim.
-A more affordable two-wheel-drive version will arrive later on, but even this will still be a pricey car.
-Of course, rivals like the BMW iX3, Mercedes EQC and Porsche Macan Electric aren’t exactly cheap either.
+The Audi Q6 e-tron is billed as the German manufacturer’s mid-size electric SUV, but it feels larger and posher than the class average and costs from just over £60k thanks to the arrival of a more affordable two-wheel-drive version shortly after its initial launch.
+Of course, rivals like the BMW iX3, Mercedes EQC and Porsche Macan Electric aren’t exactly cheap either, with the Macan starting from around £67k.

 Being fairly large outside, the Q6 e-tron is also impressively spacious and practical if you’re after a family do-it-all with panache.
 There’s loads of room in the five front and rear seats, while its boot is a decent size and it can even tow over two tonnes.
 Design and finishes mostly live up to Audi’s reputation as well, with an attractive and well-finished layout along with plenty of tech.
 We found its head-up display and OLED instrument and infotainment screens very slick, even if we’d rather there were a few more physical controls.